If your brand is your business; your business is now your mobile brand

 Now consider some of the brands that analysts and investors think have business models tuned for the future: Apple, Google, Alibaba, Twitter, Facebook, Uber, Airbnb to name but a few.
 All are now ‘mobile natives’, even though some did not start out that way.

-At Nucleus, we’ve been intrigued by mobile - especially the Mobile Web - since pre-iPad days and have scrutinised its growth with our own six-monthly surveys (all of which are available to download).
+At Nucleus, we’ve been intrigued by mobile - especially the Mobile Web - since pre-iPad days and have scrutinised its growth with our own six-monthly surveys.
 We consciously focussed on the Mobile Web rather than apps, because we think this is where most mobile users are initially won or lost - the first brand touchpoint, directly connected to the world of social media: someone on Twitter says George Clooney is getting married in Venice; amanresorts.com spikes with hundreds of thousands of new browsers, most of them mobile.

 Mobile devices now drive the majority of website traffic for a growing number of brands, with the luxury sector, in particular, showing very high smartphone use.
 Mobile data is also growing exponentially as more and more smartphones are used to view video; a trend that is bound to continue as bandwidth increases and the cost of connectivity drops.
 Consumers like browsing their favourite brands impulsively, when it suits them: while out and about, commuting or watching a tv show.
 This change in user behaviour will inevitably drive new models of brand engagement.